ladybug-tools/spider/gbxml-viewer/r8/gbxml-viewer8-01-core/README.md

 With gbXML Viewer you may link to local files on your hard drive if you are running gbXML Viewer locally.

-For example if you have both gbXML Viewer8 Core and a gbXML file in the roo folder of drive D, then the URL might look like this in a browser running on Microsoft Windows:
+For example if you have both gbXML Viewer8 Core and a gbXML file in the root folder of drive D in a browser running on Microsoft Windows, then the URL might look like this:

 * file:///D:/gbxml-viewer8-core.html#file:///D:/open-studio-seb.xml

-Using a remotely hosted gbXML Viewer to load files off your hard drive is much more of an issue because of security concerns.
+Using a remotely hosted gbXML Viewer - such as hosted on GitHub - to load files off your hard drive is much more of an issue because of security concerns.

 ### Setting up a local file viewer